Heimdall-SBOM/heimdall/README.md

 ## SBOM Formats

-### SPDX 2.3
+### SPDX 2.3 and 3.0

-Heimdall generates SPDX 2.3 compliant documents with:
+Heimdall generates SPDX 2.3 and 3.0 compliant documents with:

-- Package information
-- File-level details including source files
-- License information
-- Checksums (SHA256)
-- Relationships between components including `GENERATED_FROM` for source files
+- **SPDX 2.3**: Tag-value format with package information, file-level details, license information, checksums (SHA256), and relationships including `GENERATED_FROM` for source files
+- **SPDX 3.0**: JSON format with enhanced relationships, extended metadata, and improved structure for modern tooling
+- **Version Selection**: Default to SPDX 3.0, can specify 2.3 for legacy compatibility
+- **Full Standards Compliance**: Complete compliance with SPDX 2.3 and 3.0 specifications

-### CycloneDX 1.6
+### CycloneDX 1.4-1.6

-Heimdall generates CycloneDX 1.6 compliant documents with:
+Heimdall generates CycloneDX 1.4-1.6 compliant documents with:

 - Component metadata
 - Dependencies